Leanne Hinton: Education and career

-Hinton is a director of the Survey of California and Other Indian Languages (SCOIL), and also participates in language revitalization efforts and organizations, including the Advocates for Indigenous California Language Survival and its biennial Breath of Life conferences, for which she is a consulting board member.
+Hinton was a director of the Survey of California and Other Indian Languages (SCOIL), and participates in language revitalization efforts and organizations, including the Advocates for Indigenous California Language Survival and its biennial Breath of Life conferences, for which she is a consulting board member.
 In collaboration with Andrew Garrett, Hinton has also directed a project to digitize many of the SCOIL records, which are now available through the California Language Archive.
 Hinton was involved in the creation of the Master-Apprentice Language Learning Program while working with indigenous language speakers in California.

 Awards and achievements

 In 2006, Leanne Hinton was awarded a Cultural Freedom Award, which honours individuals who support communities in upholding diversity, cultural freedom and creativity, from the Lannan Foundation.

 In 2012, she was awarded the Language, Linguistics, and the Public award from the Linguistic Society of America.